michaelmob/varkus-ppd/README.md

 #### Step 5: Setup Nginx
 1. Navigate to "/etc/nginx/sites-available".
-2. Create a new file named "varkus_com" and symlink it to "/etc/nginx/sites-enabled".
+2. Create a new file named "viking_com" and symlink it to "/etc/nginx/sites-enabled".
 3. In that file make your nginx config.
 An example can be found in "\_private/nginx.example".

 Generate or buy an SSL Certificate. ```sudo openssl req -x509 -nodes -days 365 -out /etc/ssl/viking.crt -newkey rsa:2048 -keyout /etc/ssl/viking.key```